lunamidori5/Midori-AI-Website/content/about-us/carly-api.md

 (She/Her)

 ## Chat with Carly

+{{% notice style="info" title="Service update" %}}
+Carly's profile and runtime systems are currently being fully rebuilt to improve stability, scalability, and privacy.
+This maintenance work will temporarily make Carly unavailable.
+The rebuild is expected to take approximately two months.

+We will publish progress updates and a projected return date as the work advances.
+In the meantime, you can:

+- Contact Midori AI and ask about updates.
+- Join the Midori AI Discord to follow announcements and ask questions.

+Thank you for your patience while we complete this important upgrade.
+{{% /notice %}}

 [Chat with her on her own Webui](https://carlykaytesting.midori-ai.xyz/)

 [Join the discord to chat with Carly Kay in #Carlychat!](https://discord.gg/xdgCx3VyHU)